Wolfy76700/Wolfy76700.github.io/rules_pack.md

 WolfTV abides by a strict no-hate policy as well as the [Fighting Game Code of Conduct](https://fgcoc.com/).
 Please refer to the #rules channel in the [WolfTV Discord](https://discord.gg/xFejWpb) for more information.

 ## Discord
-All participants to a From Pack to Pack event must be present in the [WolfTV Discord](https://discord.gg/xFejWpb) and assign themselves From Pack to Pack role. **Failure to join the WolfTV Discord for any team member will result in an automatic diqualification for the entire team.**
+All participants to a From Pack to Pack - Open event must be present in the [WolfTV Discord](https://discord.gg/xFejWpb) and assign themselves From Pack to Pack - Open role. **As communication between the teams and the TOs is primarily handled by the captain, failure to join the WolfTV Discord for the captain will result in an automatic diqualification for the entire team.**

 ## Language
 In order to facilitate communication between players, tournament admins and mods, we request that all people who take part in the From Pack to Pack environment to favor English over other languages.
 (Although don't worry if your English is on the poor side, as long as we can all understand you)